-Parking spaces at NUAST are limited.
-We therefore advise visitors to use the free parking at the Dunkirk and Old Lenton Community Centre or the pay-and-display parking available at the Queen's Medical Centre (QMC).
+Where to find us There is no parking at NUAST.
+We therefore advise visitors to use the free parking at the Dunkirk and Old Lenton Community Centre (available by prior arrangement for NUAST events) or the pay-and-display parking available at the Queen's Medical Centre (QMC).
 Disabled parking is available at the front of the NUAST building.

 The 34 Orange Line bus service stops at Lace Street in Dunkirk every few minutes during the day, which is only a two-minute walk from NUAST.
 The 34, 35 and 36 Orange Line bus services stop at the QMC bus stop on Derby Road, which is only a five-minute walk from NUAST.
 Also, the Barton Skylink bus service stops at Abbey Street every 20 minutes during the day.
-NET trams also stop regularly at the new QMC tram stop opposite NUAST on the Toton Line.
+NET trams also stop at the QMC tram stop and Gregory Street which are both located close to NUAST.
 A more detailed map of parking alternatives, public transport and cycle access to NUAST is available on request.
 Tomorrow's Scientists and Engineers MADE IN NUAST

-nuast

 Nottingham University Academy of Science and Technology

 93 Abbey Street Nottingham NG7 2PL

-- 0115 859 2040
+CO115 859 2040

-- enquiries@nuast.org.uk
+- enquiries@nuast.org

-- www.nuast.org.uk
+- www.nuast.org

-Principal: Robert White BEd (Hons), PGDE Executive Principal: John Tomasevic BA (Hons) Econ, MEd, NPQH, NLE
+Principal: Robert White BEd (Hons), PGDE

+Executive Principal: David Hooker BSc (Hons), PGCE

+© 2019 Nova Education Trust